Akshat-Pandey16/MeshHawk/README.md

    - The server communicates with the scanning device via SSH.
    - If you need to change the IP address or password for the SSH device, make the necessary modifications in the scripts located at Backend/scripts/.

+## Contribution
+Feel free to contribute by opening issues, proposing new features, or submitting pull requests.
+We welcome your feedback and collaboration.